YotaYota/notes/src/network/junos.md

 Switches' primary benefit is high-speed connectivity.

 It saves MAC addresses in the **Ethernet Switching Table**.
 Saved in RAM memory.
+It is a table that maps MAC to port.

+**Note**: A switch learns entries in its MAC address table through SRC MAC in messages recieved.

 If the switch recieve a frame with a DST MAC that is not in its table, it forwards out the frame out on all interfaces except the one it came in on.
 This is called **flooding**.
 When the DST MAC responds, the switch will update its table so that it does not need to flood the next time.